JamesMura/bootstrap/README.md

 This script will create a databse as your local user on localhost with the default postgres port.
 You can pass in these parameters.

+Install the postgis extension.
+You will need this if your shape files are to be mapped to the correct coorinate systems:

+    $ psql geoserver
+    geoserver=# create extension postgis.

+Check that it created a table called spatial_ref_sys by running
+    geoserver=# \dt

 Now we need to tell geoserver to pick up this data dir...

     cd ~/tmp/geoserver